Tooradin

 What are the key features of the proposed upgrade?

-Where necessary the pontoons will be replaced and lengthened to enable more on water berthing during launch and retrieval.
+The ageing pontoons will be replaced and extended to enable more on water berthing during launch and retrieval.

-The concept also proposes widening of the entry to the boating facility from one lane to two lanes, to help ease congestion and improve the flow of traffic.
+The entrance lane to the facility will be widened from one lane to two, to help ease congestion and improve the flow of traffic.

 Will there be any lanes added to the ramp?

-The ramp will remain as a 3-lane facility, however the lanes will be extended to improve all tide access
+The ramp will remain as a 3-lane facility, however the lanes will extend into deeper water to improve the launch and retrieval window.

 Will there be any changes or upgrades to the pontoons?